 The Rockaway Waterfront Alliance (RWA) led the first youth-led initiative to build a protective buffer for shoreline protection in Queens, New York City.

-With support provided from both the NY State Department of Environmental Conservation and the President's Youth Initiative Award through the National Fish & Wildlife Foundation (NFWF) & US Department of Interior, the Dune Restoration Project employed over 50 local young people in planting over 400 trees, 10,000 sprigs of beach grass and creating an inventory of trees and plants along the entire 40 acre Arverne East Dune Preserve.
+The Dune Restoration Project has employed hundreds of local young people in planting over 800 trees, 30,000 sprigs of beach grass and an inventory of trees and plants along the entire 82 acre Arverne East Dune Preserve.

 An important aspect of the project involved creating a secondary dune of non-invasive, native salt-tolerant trees, shrubs and grasses along the Arverne shoreline.
 With the advisory support of the US Forest Service, the NYC Department of Housing Preservation & Development as well as Arverne East developers, local community residents and schoolchildren played a key role in driving this shoreline conservation effort in an area that suffered greatly during Hurricane Sandy.